avinassh/blag/content/posts/setsum.md

 s = 25 (add chikoo) // whoa 🤯
 ```

-I cherry-picked these examples to demonstrate setsums, but there's a flaw in the above examples.
+I cherry-picked these examples to demonstrate setsum, but there's a flaw in the above examples.
 Can you spot it?

 Consider this collision:
 ```rust